bdoughertys/score-more/README.md

 -v1.0
 Initial version that just has a live score board.
 The home page lets you create or join a room and has each player appear on the board with their total score.
 Players are ordered by the order in which they join.

--Wishlist to add
+-Wishlist to add\
-Sort players by high or low score.
+Sort players by high or low score.\
-Be able to change name from Player-n to a custom name.
+Be able to change name from Player-(n) to a custom name.\
 View other players score history.

 Feel free to contact me.